 How do you keep the bottom of a pie from getting soggy?

-Pear have this incredible buttery, silky texture that contrasts beautifully with a crispy and flaky pie crust.
+Pears have this incredible buttery, silky texture that contrasts beautifully with a crispy and flaky pie crust.
 After the pear pie bakes and cools down, the pears settle into a tender-crisp texture.
 They’re soft but not mush.
-In Fact they have a little bite- especially if you slice them on the thick side.
+In Fact, they have a little bit- especially if you slice them on the thick side.

 How do I keep my pie filling from being watery?